DJSures/NABU-LIB/README.md

 # Version Notes

+## v2023.05.10.00
+Added a new constant so your CPM program can determine what the visible character width is (40 or 80)

 ## v2023.03.30.00
 Added new functions to retronet file system for the new IA TCP Server feature.
 For example, CPM can now have input and output redirected to a TCP socket on the IA